 - "Off-road, the Jeep Grand Cherokee is at the top of the mountain for its class.
 The new transmission is also beneficial for off-roading, as it improves refinement and drivability in the dirt." -- Edmunds

 - "The V-6 proved plenty powerful, and the selectable-mode four-wheel drive enabled me to drive up and down a 43-degree rock face, not to mention other terrain you would have trouble even walking over." -- Cars.com

 - "Some of the challenges we saw the 2014 Grand Cherokee take on during our press drive would stump all but the most ruggedly equipped Wranglers." -- MSN

 Next Steps: Jeep Grand Cherokee

-Get the U.S. News Best Price for the Jeep Grand Cherokee
+- View the best prices for the 2014 Jeep Grand Cherokee

 - See Affordable Midsize SUVs rankings